 Fortran has many excellent open source compilers: GFortran for production; new compilers in development such as Flang and LFortran.

 LFortran is in development, there are features that work today, and there are features that are being implemented.

 The LFortran’s parser should now be able to parse any Fortran 2018 syntax to AST (Abstract Syntax Tree) and format it back as Fortran source code (

 LFortran can be used as a Jupyter kernel, allowing Python/Julia-style rapid prototyping and an exploratory workflow (

 conda install jupyter lfortran).
 It can also be used from the command-line with an interactive prompt (REPL).

 Clean, modular design, usable as a library

-LFortran is structured around two independent modules, AST and ASR, both of which are standalone (completely independent of the rest of LFortran) and users are encouraged to use them independently for other applications and build tools on top.
+LFortran is structured around two independent modules, AST (Abstract Syntax Tree) and ASR (Abstract Semantic Representation), both of which are standalone (completely independent of the rest of LFortran) and users are encouraged to use them independently for other applications and build tools on top.
 See the Design and Developer Tutorial documents for more details.

 Initial interoperation with GFortran